sahibzada-irfanullah/Graph-Embedding/ge/README.md

 # Graph Embedding
-Generating KHop in the MapReduce Infrastructure.
-# Requirement
+### Introduction
+This module provides the services and implementation for the following family of graph embedding algorithms.
+- DeepWalk
+- Node2Vecf
+- Struc2Vec
-- Python  3.7.5
+- GNN

-## How to utilize a code?
+### How to utilize a code?
 (Tutorial)
 #### input graph
 ```
 inputGraph = Your input graph goes here